-43 For example, if a filer receives payment from a foreign carrier for traffic that the filer receives outside of the United States, brings into the United States, and then reoriginates and carries to a foreign point, the filer would not include those settlement-like payments as revenues on Line 414 of the FCC Form 499-A. Instead, those amounts would be reported on Line 418.
+45 For example, if a filer receives payment from a foreign carrier for traffic that the filer receives outside of the United States, brings into the United States, and then reoriginates and carries to a foreign point, the filer would not include those settlement-like payments as revenues on Line 414 of the FCC Form 499-A. Instead, those amounts would be reported on Line 418.

-44 The definitions in Appendix C were derived from the 2016 Filing Manual for Section 43.62 Annual Reports, consistent with past FCC Form 499 filing requirements.
+46 The definitions in Appendix C were derived from the 2016 Filing Manual for Section 43.62 Annual Reports, consistent with past FCC Form 499 filing requirements.

-Category of Revenue Report on Per-minute switched access charges and reciprocal compensation Line 304 Revenues received from carriers as payphone compensation for originating toll calls Line 306 Charges for physical collocation of equipment pursuant to 47 U.S.C. § 251(c)(6) Line 307 Revenues that filers receive as universal service support from either states or the federal government Line 308 Revenues received from another U.S. carrier for roaming service provided to customers of that carrier Line 309
+Revenues received from carriers as payphone compensation for originating toll calls Line 306 Charges for physical collocation of equipment pursuant to 47 U.S.C. § 251(c)(6) Line 307 Revenues that filers receive as universal service and other similar support from either states or the federal government Line 308 Revenues received from another U.S. carrier for roaming service provided to customers of that carrier Line 309

-- Carriers required to use the USOA: Carriers that are required to use the Uniform System of Accounts (USOA) prescribed in Part 32 of the Commission's rules should base their responses on their USOA account data and supplemental records, dividing revenues into those received from universal service contributors and those received from end users and other non-contributors.45 - Certain international switched service revenues: An underlying carrier also may include as carrier's carrier revenues any international switched service revenues received from another U.S. reselling carrier where that reselling carrier is using the underlying carrier's service to reoriginate the foreign-billed traffic of a foreign telephone operator.
+- Carriers required to use the USOA: Carriers that are required to use the Uniform System of Accounts (USOA) prescribed in Part 32 of the Commission's rules should base their responses on their USOA account data and supplemental records, dividing revenues into those received from universal service contributors and those received from end users and other non-contributors.47 - Certain international switched service revenues: An underlying carrier also may include as carrier's carrier revenues any international switched service revenues received from another U.S. reselling carrier where that reselling carrier is using the underlying carrier's service to reoriginate the foreign-billed traffic of a foreign telephone operator.
 In this case, the reselling carrier must certify to the underlying carrier that it is using the resold international switched service to handle traffic that both originates and terminates in foreign points.